syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when text1 does not appear in text2 and when num is not greater than zero.
+'#VALUE!'-occurs when text1 does not appear in text2 and when num is not greater than zero.

 #### T